China - A Trip Along the Silk Road (Part 3 of 3)

 In Pirali we changed our remaining FEC's back to US $ and tried to spend our leftover RMB which isn't convertible.
 We only had 4.8Y in RMB and we borrowed 0.2Y to buy a chocolate bar.
 However, when we went through exit formalities John had to pay a 1Y fine for having lost his departure card.
 This entailed returning the chocolate bar to get money for the fine.
 Fortunately the officials were quite friendly and let me, who had already "officially" exited China go back in to return the chocolate and get a soda for 4Y plus the 1Y for the fine at the store.

 After Pirali the road got much rougher and we climbed until we reached the Kunjerab Pass at 16,000 feet elevation.
 The bus stopped and we got out for a few minutes.
-The pass is marked by a dinky sign saying "Kunjerab Pass, 16,000 ft," plus a stone marker on either side of the road saying "exiting China" on one side and "exiting Pakistan" on the other.
+The pass is marked by a dinky sign saying "Kunjerab Pass, Height 16,000" plus a stone marker on either side of the road saying "exiting China" on one side and "exiting Pakistan" on the other.
 There were a few more road signs including "Pakistan - drive left" and "China - drive right", but there was so little traffic that the bus primarily drove down the middle.
 There were also a couple of Pakistanis in military attire posted at the border.
 They look so much more serious than the scruffy Chinese army, though they appeared to be doing nothing more than loitering around on the Chinese side of the pass.
 There were no Chinese in sight.

 Now in Pakistan we got to set our watches back by 4 hours to be on Pakistan time.
 We drove on for a couple hours before reaching the border post of Sust.
 We passed some more road signs, my favorite one was "Save Marco Polo's sheep."
 Evidently they have been hunted nearly to extinction.